 Besides, there are several other factors that a trader needs to take into account to select the conducive trading strategy, and these factors include (not exhaustive) time invested, personality trait, size of the account, trader skill level, and level of commitment among others.

 What is Day Trading?

 As the name suggests, a day trader makes multiple trading transactions on a day-to-day basis.
 A day trading transaction is executed with the intent to profit from price divergences during the day due to various market information and sentiment.
-The trader might get into buying or sell position based on technical, fundamental or quantitative valuation.
+The trader might get into buying or sell positions based on technical, fundamental, or quantitative valuation.

 What is Swing Trading?

-- A day trader buys or sells securities and liquidate the positions within the same day, while a swing trader maintains the positions for a longer period which varies from few days to several weeks.
+- A day trader buys or sells securities and liquidates the positions within the same day.
+In contrast, a swing trader maintains the positions for a longer period, varying from few days to several weeks.

-- A day trader on an average invests around two hours each day to monitor price movements in their portfolio, while a swing trader usually invests a relatively lesser amount of time which may even be as long as weekly.
+- A day trader, on average, invests around two hours each day to monitor price movements in their portfolio.
+In contrast, a swing trader usually invests a relatively lesser amount of time, which may even be as long as weekly.

-- A day trader’s day can be fast-paced and adrenaline pumping as it requires them to take quick decisions and manage fast-paced trading, while on the other hand, a swing trader needs to be calm and take decision keeping in mind relatively long-term return.
+- A day trader’s day can be fast-paced and adrenaline-pumping as it requires them to make quick decisions and manage fast-paced trading, while on the other hand, a swing trader needs to be calm and make decisions keeping in mind relatively long-term return.

-- A day trader uses advanced charting systems which may be designed in very short intervals which varies between 1 to 30 minutes, while a swing trader uses lesser complex charting systems and the monitoring can be done at an interval of around 1 to 4 hours.
+- A day trader uses advanced charting systems, which may be designed in very short intervals, which varies between 1 to 30 minutes, while a swing trader uses lesser complex charting systems.
+The monitoring can be done at an interval of around 1 to 4 hours.

-This has a been a guide to the Day trading vs Swing trading.
-Here we also discuss the top difference between Day trading vs Swing trading along with its infographics and comparison table.
+This article has been a guide to the Day Trading vs. Swing Trading.
+Here we discuss the top difference between them along with its infographics and comparative table.
 You may also have a look at the following articles –